baeriswyln/eth-cs/docs/data/rtai/index.md

 with the quadratic nature of said norm. $l_\infty$ can be imagined as a box around the center point.
 It is also said to most naturally capture the human vision, and it is simpler to certify.

+## Logic in Deep Learning

+Logic can be translated such that it can be "understood" by neural nets.
+While querying, we can set some parameters that the output should satisfy.
+In fact, searching for adversarial examples is a special case of such a query with logical constraints.
+Furthermore, it is possible to include logic already in the training process.
+If applied correctly, this can improve accuracy.

+### Querying

+In this case, we start with a trained network, and we look for inputs that satisfy specific properties.
+The following standard logic can be used:

+- Logical operators $\not, \neq, \land, \lor, \leq, \geq, <, >, \Rightarrow$
+- Functions f: $\mathbb{R}^m \to \mathbb{R}^n$
+- Variables, constants
+- Arithmetic expressions

+### Training

 ## Regulations

 In the past couple of years, first regulations were introduced aiming to preserve a citizen's privacy regarding data